 So if your goal is to burn fat, push yourself within your own personal limits.
-A short but high intensity weight lifting workout is better than a longer low intensity workout.
+A short but high-intensity weight-lifting workout is better than a long low-intensity workout.

-Use the a workout to work out, not for instagram!
+Use the workout to work out, not for Instagram!

 You will find that as you progress, you will naturally be able to lift heavier weights.
 And lifting heavier weights will burn more fat!